 Our multidisciplinary master's degrees are designed to prepare you for a fulfilling career in the area of public health that most interests you.

-We offer six master's degrees, most of which have multiple options for selecting a major.
+We offer several master's degrees, featuring a variety of majors.
 Many of our programs can be completed online.
 You can also choose to complement your education by adding a certificate to your degree.

 In all of our programs, you'll take a core set of public health courses and find opportunities to work closely with faculty whose research is focused on some of the most pressing public health issues we face.

 Whether your goal is a career focused on research or public health practice, we have a degree program for you.

 See how our degrees correlate to career fields

 The School of Public Health has four Career Communities—groups of students with career interests in specific fields.
 See more about each of our Career Communities and how master’s degrees we offer fit within them.

 Do you want to provide education, policy development, or administration of programs that promote healthy communities?
 Perhaps you are interested in health and safety in the workplace, or maybe you want to focus on working with youth and families.